skosch/YinYangFit/docs/source/frontmatter.markdown

 <h2 class="nonumber">Acknowledgements</h2>
-This research would not have been possible without funding from Google, for which I have Dave Crossland to thank in particular.
+This research would not be possible without funding from Google, for which I have Dave Crossland to thank in particular.
 I am grateful also to Simon Cozens and others for many valuable discussions.